cornwallis105/domestication-mod/README.md

 - Citizenship rights and policies within the subject will be somewhat restricted, and most pops will be switched over to Residency citizenship.

 Other features:
-- Custom icon art by Miss_Praxis.
+- Icons for Haustoric Implants by Miss_Praxis.
 Ser work is seriously amazing.
+- Icons for Biorhythm Amplification by theyentanator, also of the amazing art skills.
 - 2 Affini Compact flag symbols. - Art credit to GlitchyRobo
 - Beeple species portrait. - Bee portrait credit to Hirvia, Alexthe666 & ⑧ ҠƗ₱ɗєҠƗ₱.ᵉˣᵉ [⇄]